 - Much work has been done on fault models.
-The discussion is based on the paper: - Thambidurai, P., and You-Keun Park, "Interactive Consistency with Multiple Failure Modes', Reliable Distributed Systems, Volume, Issue, 10-12 Oct 1988 Page(s):93 - 100.
-(Only read up to Section 3). - There is an interesting follow-up paper "Verification of Hybrid Byzantine Agreement Under Link Faults" by P. Lincoln and J. Rushby that addresses a problem in the algorithm of Thambidurai and Park
+The discussion is based on the paper: - Thambidurai, P., and You-Keun Park, "Interactive Consistency with Multiple Failure Modes", Reliable Distributed Systems, Volume, Issue, 10-12 Oct 1988 Page(s):93 - 100. - There is an interesting follow-up paper "Verification of Hybrid Byzantine Agreement Under Link Faults" by P. Lincoln and J. Rushby that addresses a problem in the algorithm of Thambidurai and Park

-- Benign versus Malicious
+Benign versus Malicious

 - Benign

-- error is self-evident
+- " error is self-evident

-- component does not undergo incorrect state transition during failure
+- " component does not undergo incorrect state transition during failure

-- examples:
+- " examples:

-- omission fault

 - crash fault

 - timing fault

 - data out-of-bound

+- what about "omissions"?

 - Malicious

-- not self-evident to all non faulty receivers
+- " not self-evident to all non faulty receivers

-- can behave in two ways
+- " can behave in two ways

-- symmetric
+- " symmetric

 - received identically by all processors

-- asymmetric
+- " asymmetric

 - no restrictions of fault => anything goes

 - Fault frequency

-- worse case every fault could behave asymmetric
+- " worse case every fault could behave asymmetric

-- best case all faults are benign
+- " best case all faults are benign

-- what is the best assumption for your system?
+- " what is the best assumption for your system?